 It’s a question we’re asked all the time, but it would be irresponsible to give you a set number as there are many variables.
-If you have a general idea of what you want, we can give you the average cost of digital church signs.
+What is the Average Cost Of Digital Church Signs?
+Well, the answer is, if you have a general idea of what you want, we can give you the average cost.
+However, keep in mind that that number would vary dependent on a number of factors.
+Size, the amount of LED’s, whether it has a base, is double-sided, etc, are all things to think about.
 LED signs are built-to-order with a variety of customizable features.
 They start as low as $800 and can go up to $8,000 or more.
 Our team will talk you through your options and provide a free quote.
 Here are the key features you will need to decide between.

 Average cost of digital church signs – LED Replacement